Mezavant, 1,2g 60 pcs.

 Contraindications

-Side effects
+Side Effects

-The most common adverse reactions (ARs) reported in clinical trials of Mesavant in 3,611 patients were colitis (including ulcerative colitis, 5.8%), abdominal pain (4.9%), headache (4.5%), changes in liver function tests (2.1%), diarrhea (2.0%) and nausea (1.9%).
+The most common adverse reactions (ADRs) reported during clinical trials of Mezavant in 3611 patients were colitis (including ulcerative colitis, 5.8%), abdominal pain (4.9%), headache (4.5%), changes in liver function tests (2.1%), diarrhea (2.0%), and nausea (1.9%).

-The safety profile in the pediatric patient population is consistent with the safety profile in adult studies and post-registration use.
-The adverse reactions listed below are categorized according to organ and organ system involvement (MEDDRA) and frequency: very common (â¥1/10); common (â¥1/100 to < 1/10); infrequent (â¥1/1,000 to < 1/100); rare (â¥1/10,000 to < 1/1,000); frequency unknown (frequency cannot be estimated from available data).
+The safety profile in the pediatric population is consistent with the safety profile in studies in adults and during post-registration use.
+Adverse reactions listed below are presented according to the classification according to organ damage and organ systems (MEDDRA) and frequency: very often (≥1/10); often (≥ 1/100 – < 1/10); uncommon (≥ 1/1,000 - < 1/100); rare (≥ 1/10,000 - < 1/1,000); frequency unknown (frequency cannot be estimated from available data).

-frequently: *agranulocytosis
+rare: *agranulocytosis

 frequency unknown: *aplastic anemia, *leukopenia, *neutropenia, *pancytopenia

-/p> Nervous system disorders
+Nervous system disorders

 often: *headache

-infrequent: dizziness, drowsiness, tremor
+uncommon: dizziness, drowsiness, tremor

 frequency unknown: increased intracranial pressure, neuropathy

-infrequent: ear pain Cardiac disorders infrequent: tachycardia
+uncommon: ear pain Cardiac disorders uncommon: tachycardia

 frequency unknown: *myocarditis, *pericarditis

-often: hypertension
+common: hypertension

-infrequent: *pharyngolaryngeal pain
+uncommon: *pharyngolaryngeal pain

-frequently: abdominal bloating, *abdominal pain, colitis, *diarrhea, dyspepsia, vomiting, flatulence, nausea
+often: bloating, *abdominal pain, colitis, *diarrhea, dyspepsia, vomiting, flatulence, nausea

-infrequent: pancreatitis, rectal polyp
+uncommon: pancreatitis, rectal polyp

-frequency unknown: Hepatitis, hepatotoxicity, cholelithiasis
+frequency unknown: hepatitis, hepatotoxicity, cholelithiasis

 often: arthralgia, back pain